meathill/strapi-plugin-ai-translator/README.md

 4. In the right sidebar, open **AI Translate**
 5. Pick a **source locale**, optionally add instructions, then click **Translate & fill**
 6. Review the changes and click **Save**

+## Cache & resume (important)

+To make long translations reliable (and prepare for future features like image translation), this plugin uses a **persistent cache**:

+- **Where it is stored**: Strapi `store` (database).
+- **What is cached**: translated text segments (not API keys).
+- **Why it matters**: you can stop and continue, and it can reuse completed batches after errors.

+If your content is sensitive, please evaluate whether you’re comfortable with caching translated text in your database.
+See `DEPLOYMENT.md` for cleanup notes.

+You can clear the cache from **Settings → Global → AI Translate**.

 ## Support